What is GHS? How does the Globally Harmonized System affect your workplace regulations.

 Please visit our training schedule for more information or contact our friendly training coordinator.

-What are the deadlines (transition period) for adopting the new GHS regulations for Systems and Processes?
+What are the deadlines for adopting the May 2024 amendment?

 What are the implications of GHS on my SDSs?